 In India, SEBI introduced its draft REIT regulations in 2007.
 Over the years, the regulator has done a commendable job of structuring these regulations by closely partnering with important stakeholders, government bodies, investors and real estate developers in the country, and bringing them in sync with globally recognised norms.
-After considerable modifications, REIT regulations were finally enacted in India on 26 September 2014.
+After considerable modifications, Real Estate Investment Trusts Regulations, 2014 (REIT Regulations), were enacted in India on 26 September 2014.
+The listing of India's maiden REIT in April 2019 has broken the ice in the Indian REIT industry.
+India's maiden REIT offering closed on 1 April 2019 at INR 314.10 per unit on the stock exchange, up by 4.7% from its issue price of INR 300 per unit2.
+The encouraging response and good listing has paved the way for many real estate enterprises with a substantially large portfolio of rentvielding properties to set up their own Indian REIT.